 Trade receivables arise from sales of NTIC's products and services to NTIC's joint ventures and to unaffiliated customers.
-Trade receivables from joint ventures arise from sales NTIC makes to its joint ventures of products and the essential additives required to make ZERUST[®] industrial corrosion inhibiting products functional.
+Trade receivables from joint ventures arise from sales NTIC makes to its joint ventures of products and the essential additives required to make ZERUST® industrial corrosion inhibiting products functional.
 Receivables for services to NTIC's joint ventures are contractually based primarily on a percentage of the sales of the joint ventures and are intended to compensate NTIC for services NTIC provides to its joint ventures, including consulting, legal, travel, insurance, technical, and marketing services.

 Payment terms for NTIC's unaffiliated customers are determined based on credit risk and vary by customer.
 NTIC typically offers standard payment terms of net 30 days to unaffiliated customers.
 Payment terms for NTIC's joint ventures also are determined based on credit risk; however, additional consideration is given to the individual joint venture due to the transportation time associated with ocean delivery of most products and certain other factors.
 NTIC typically offers payment terms to joint ventures of net 90 days.
 NTIC does not accrue interest on past due accounts receivable.
 NTIC reviews the credit histories of its customers, including its joint ventures, before extending unsecured credit.
 NTIC values accounts and notes receivable net of an allowance for doubtful accounts.
 Each quarter, NTIC prepares an analysis of its ability to collect outstanding receivables that provides a basis for an allowance estimate for doubtful accounts.
 In doing so, NTIC evaluates the age of its receivables, past collection history, current financial conditions of key customers and its joint ventures, and economic conditions.
 Based on this evaluation, NTIC establishes a reserve for specific accounts and notes receivable that it believes are uncollectible, as well as an estimate of uncollectible receivables not specifically known.
 Deterioration in the financial condition of any key customer or joint venture or a significant slowdown in the economy could have a material negative impact on NTIC's ability to collect a portion or all of the accounts and notes receivable.
-NTIC believes that an analysis of historical trends and its current knowledge of potential collection problems provide certainty future changes in the financial stability of its customers or joint ventures, NTIC's actual future losses from uncollectible accounts may differ from its estimates.
-In the event NTIC determined that a smaller or larger uncollectible accounts reserve is appropriate, NTIC would record a credit or charge to selling expense in the period that
+NTIC believes that an analysis of historical trends and its current knowledge of potential collection problems provide NTIC with sufficient information to establish a reasonable estimate for an allowance for doubtful accounts.
+However, since NTIC cannot predict with certainty future changes in the financial stability of its customers or joint ventures, NTIC's actual future losses from uncollectible accounts may differ from its estimates.
+In the event NTIC determine